 When you possess solid leadership skills, you can work more confidently in your job and be more effective as a team member on projects.
 Being a good leader in any capacity in the workplace allows you to earn even more trust and respect from your boss and colleagues.
 And when career opportunities arise that interest you, having a reputation as a good leader can help put you on the shortlist for consideration.

 So, it can be well worth the time to invest in growing these abilities.
-Here are eight straightforward strategies that can help you jump-start the process of building and enhancing your business leadership skills:
+Here are eight straightforward strategies that can help you jump-start the process of building and improving your business leadership skills:

 1. Look to role models in your organization